Back

 Validation

-Unmoderated remote test.
-4 core tasks plus a 5 second first impression test and light vs dark mode preference test.
+Unmoderated remote test across 4 core tasks and a 5 second first impression test.

 What we found